jsulmont/cl-transit/README.md

 The Transit format has been introduced by [Cognitect](https://www.cognitect.com/) and defined [here](https://github.com/cognitect/transit-format).

+## About `cl-transit`

+* The library decodes  all three official transit format: JSON, JSON-VERBOSE and MESSAGE-PACK.
+  *  JSON-VERBOSE and JSON are decoded indistinctively
+* The library does *not* support encoding to JSON-VERBOSE

+### how to use

+TODO a few examples

 ## Runing tests.

 The library is able to process all the tests of the official [test-suite](https://github.com/cognitect/transit-format/blob/master/examples/0.8/simple/README.md).
 It has been developped and tested with [SBCL](https://www.sbcl.org/) but should work on other CL implementations.

 Prerequisites: